- Sharell lives in Mumbai full-time and has covered India for TripSavvy since 2008

-Sharell grew up in a small country town in Australia, but has been traveling and exploring different cultures since her early 20s.
-She first visited India in 2000, and found it to be a complete assault on her senses, confronting but strangely uplifting and exhilarating.
+A native Australian, Sharell first visited India in 2000, and found it to be a complete assault on her senses — confronting but strangely uplifting and exhilarating.
 This hasn't changed, only now Sharell lives in cosmopolitan Mumbai where she writes full time and grapples with Hindi.

-Sharell arrived in Kolkata, not knowing anyone, in late 2005 to do five weeks of community work.
-One thing led to another and despite returning to Australia a few of times, she never ended up staying there for very long.
+Sharell arrived in Kolkata in late 2005 to do five weeks of community work during a break from her government accounting job in Melbourne, Australia.
+Despite returning to Australia a few of times, she never ended up staying there for very long.
 Instead, she's traveled the length and breadth of India, exploring the diverse attractions that the country has to offer.

 Sharell has managed a guesthouse in the beach town of Varkala in Kerala, worked on the set of a Bollywood movie near Manali, driven an auto rickshaw from Chennai to Mumbai, ridden a yak in Spiti, and dined with the royal family of Udaipur at their palace.
 She's also survived getting bitten by a monkey in Rishikesh, a bout of malaria, and numerous encounters with the infamous Indian bureaucracy, with sanity kept (mostly!) intact.
 She fell so much in love with all things Indian that she even married an Indian guy.